Interim government of Muhammad Yunus: Inauguration

 President Shahabuddin administers the oath to the advisors of Yunus's interim government.

-Yunus was sworn in as the Chief Adviser of Bangladesh in a ceremony at the Bangabhaban on 8 August 2024.
+Muhammad Yunus was sworn in as the Chief Adviser of Bangladesh in a ceremony at the Bangabhaban on 8 August 2024.
 President of Bangladesh Mohammed Shahabuddin administered the oath ceremony.
 Foreign diplomats, civil society members, top businessmen and members of the former opposition party and other guests attended the state ceremony.
 Yunus and the President signed the oath documents of the office.

 Domestic affairs

 Advisory council meeting under the chairmanship of Muhammad Yunus on 12 September 2024.

 On 9 August 2024, Yunus visited injured people at Dhaka Medical College Hospital.
 On 10 August 2024, he also visited the home and family members of Abu Sayed and paid respects to Sayed's grave in Rangpur.
 On 13 August, he visited the Dhakeshwari National Temple, the main place of worship for the Hindu minority in the capital city of Dhaka to meet the leaders of the Hindu community and denounced the post-resignation attacks on Hindus and other religious and ethnic minorities.

 As head of government, Yunus delivered his first address to the nation on 25 August 2024.
 He outlined the proposed reforms in his half-hour speech.
 In the speech, he sought for constitutional and electoral reforms and promised to reform the country's economy, education, health, human rights, election system, legal system etc. in many other areas.
-On 11 September, Muhammad Yunus announced 6 commissions to fulfil the interim government's intentions to reform the electoral system, police administration, judiciary and public administration in Bangladesh alongside strengthening anti-corruption measures and amending the constitution avert from the previous authoritarian regime.
+On 11 September, Muhammad Yunus announced 6 commissions to fulfill the interim government's intentions to reform the electoral system, police administration, judiciary and public administration in Bangladesh alongside strengthening anti-corruption measures and amending the constitution avert from the previous authoritarian regime.

-Hasina regime's violent crackdown which has been defined as a genocide included the use of tear gas, live ammunition, and mass arrests, resulting in over 1,000 deaths and thousands of detentions within three weeks during the Student–People's uprising.
-Interim leader Yunus later claimed that as many as 1,500 people were killed and up to 3,500 forcibly abducted during Hasina's 15-year rule.
+Hasina regime's violent crackdown included the use of tear gas, live ammunition, and mass arrests, resulting in over 1,000 deaths and thousands of detentions within three weeks during the July Uprising.
+Yunus later claimed that as many as 1,500 people were killed and up to 3,500 forcibly abducted during Hasina's 16-year rule.
 He pledged investigations into these alleged violations and enforced disappearances.

 Almost immediately after the transition of power, the main opposition in the country demanded elections.
-However, the law, justice and parliamentary affairs adviser to the government, Asif Nazrul, said that the incumbent would "remain in power as long as necessary." for the implementation of reforms.
+However, the law, justice and parliamentary affairs adviser to the government, Asif Nazrul, said that the incumbent would "remain in power as long as necessary". for the implementation of reforms.
 The Yunus government also lifted the ban on the Jamaat-e-Islami as an organization that had been placed by the Hasina government at the peak of the anti-government protests.

 On 17 September, July Shaheed Smrity Foundation was launched to support the families of those who were killed or injured in the uprising.
-1 billion taka was donated from the relief fund of the chief adviser.
+1 billion Bangladeshi taka was donated from the relief fund of the chief adviser.